 I’ve had a long and complicated battle with endometriosis over the years.
-Although there’s no cure, a whole-food, plant-based diet has helped me manage and eliminate many of my symptoms.
+Although there’s no cure, a whole-food, plant-based diet and lifestyle have helped me manage and eliminate many of my symptoms.
 I am not a doctor, and this information is not intended to diagnose illness or be used as a treatment plan.
 I am simply sharing my experience with the hope that it might be able to give you a better understanding of this condition and/or help you or someone else in your life.

 What is endometriosis?

 Endometriosis is a disorder where the tissue that normally lines the inside of the uterus grows on the outside.
 It usually involves the ovaries, bowel, or the tissue lining your pelvis, though sometimes it can spread beyond the pelvic region.
 During your menstrual cycle, this displaced tissue thickens, breaks down, and bleeds.
 Because this tissue has no way to exit the body, it becomes trapped.
 This can lead to cyst formation, adhesions, and pain.

 Very painful periods (pelvic pain, cramping, lower back and abdominal pain)